mathiasleborgne/chinese-texts/README.md

 # chinese-texts
-[SteleForest](http://steleforest.herokuapp.com/) is a website for pretty display of chinese texts.
+[SteleForest.com](http://www.steleforest.com/) is a website for pretty bilingual display of chinese texts.
-You can also watch the development board on [Trello](https://trello.com/b/Rbp7JvzP/stele-forest).
+You can watch the development board on [Trello](https://trello.com/b/Rbp7JvzP/stele-forest).